Small moves can pay off big time when it comes to making smarter nutrition choices.

 Nutrition goals don’t always require a major diet overhaul.
 Healthy eating is more about building better habits that you can rely on when you’re busy, short on time, or on the go.
 Being proactive—by meal prepping, cooking strategically, and keeping your fridge and pantry stocked with multi-purpose staples—can help you make smarter choices even when you barely have the bandwidth to consider microwaving a TV dinner.
 Here’s how to stay on track through the rest of the month and beyond.

-Meal-prepping can help people stick to healthy meal choices when they’re stressed, a 2020 study published in Preventive Medicine Reports found.
+Meal-prepping can help people stick to healthy eating habits when they’re stressed, a 2020 study published in Preventive Medicine Reports found.
 But that doesn’t have to mean making one thing and eating it for a week straight.
 Instead, think about preparing meal components, says Vanessa Rissetto, R.D., co-founder of Culina Health—with multiple ingredients ready to go, you can cook something new each day in way less time than starting from scratch.

 For example, instead of putting your fruit and veggies in the fridge right when you get home from the grocery store, wash them, slice them, dice them, and put them in baggies or containers, suggests Roxana Ehsani, R.D.N., a sports dietitian and spokesperson for the Academy of Nutrition and Dietetics.
 Then, “you have your chopped up broccoli you can throw into a stir fry or chili; lettuce that you can stuff in a sandwich or put some salad dressing on; chopped up spinach, bell peppers, or mushrooms you can toss in an omelet,” she explains.